 One of the core competencies of relationship management is inspirational leadership.
 Inspirational leaders make other people feel important and appreciated.
-The words that a leader uses matter and had Krause chosen his words better, he could have delivered his message without offending Jordan.
+A leader's words matter; had Krause chosen his words better, he could have delivered his message without offending Jordan.

 Emotionally intelligent leaders are skilled in conflict management.
 They are adept at resolving differences of opinion.
 Krause’s relationship with Pippen would have been much better had he been better at conflict management.

 Jerry Krause helped create one of the world’s greatest sports dynasties.
 He traded for Scottie Pippen and drafted Horace Grant in 1987.
 He hired Phil Jackson as an assistant coach and later promoted him to head coach.
 He drafted Toni Kukoc in 1990 and traded for Dennis Rodman in 1995.
 Each of these moves was key in either building or sustaining the Bulls dynasty.